Applying for Funding

 Applicant Resources

-The resources provided are offered to assist potential applicants in applying for future COSSAP funding.
+The resources provided are offered to assist potential applicants in applying for future COSSUP funding.
 Please refer to the grant's funding opportunity announcement for specific details regarding eligibility, content and formatting requirements, submission instructions, required supporting documentation, and more.

 Examples of Successful Applications from Past Years

 • Establish pre-arrest or post-arrest law enforcement or other first-responder diversion programs for individuals who commit low level, non-violent, drug-related offenses to community-based substance use and misuse and behavioral health services.
 Jurisdictions seeking to replicate a branded model of law enforcement diversion, such as the Law Enforcement Assisted Diversion (LEAD) model or Police Assisted Addiction and Recovery Initiative (PAARI), should familiarize themselves with the goals and core principles of the model and reflect these concepts in their applications.
 BJA supports a wide variety of diversion models that promote public safety and public health collaboration.
-OJP anticipates a minimum of $5 million in COSSAP funds will be used to support communities seeking to replicate the LEAD model per Congressional report language.
+OJP anticipates a minimum of $5 million in COSSUP funds will be used to support communities seeking to replicate the LEAD model per Congressional report language.

 • Support law enforcement agencies in identifying individuals in need of substance use and misuse treatment services and connecting these individuals to treatment services.
 A variety of approaches may be proposed including embedding substance use clinicians into patrol units or increasing a law enforcement agency’s analytic capability by hiring data analysts or epidemiologists.
 In areas where human trafficking is prevalent, law enforcement agencies may propose projects to strengthen the connection between human trafficking taskforces and substance use treatment providers.